precisit/slackbot/README.md

 # slackbot
-A bot you can ask questions on slackbot
+A bot you can ask questions on Slack

 ## Prerequisits
 python3